pkx8326/simple_math_curves_SQL_Python_Plotly/README.md

 # simple_math_curves_SQL_Python_Plotly
-This project demonstrates the use of mysql.connect package with Python and Plotly to create an SQL database, tables, and visualize data from those tables.
+This project demonstrates the use of mysql.connect package with Python and Plotly to create an SQL database, tables, and visualize the data from those tables.

 This project demonstrates that you can create a MySQL database and tables with Python and the mysql.connect library.
 You can also write queries and interact with the database and tables with Python just like you can with MySQL Workbench.